 In our quartz collection, Caesarstone’s materials are mainly represented in three different style categories:

 – Materials with a subtle cloudy structure, which provides a beautiful natural look.
-Examples include Clamshell, Oyster, Raven, Slate, Flannel Grey and Shitake.
+Examples include Clamshell, Oyster, Raven, Slate and Shitake.

 – Materials with a veined structure, which provides the luxurious look of natural stone.
-Examples include London Grey, Bianco Drift, Piatra Grey and Symphony Grey.
+Examples include London Grey, Bianco Drift, Piatra Grey, Empira Black and Empira White.
 View the complete series (the Caesarstone Supernaturals) here.

-On our page with all up-to-date quartz colours, you can easily recognise Caesarstone’s materials by the orange brand icon at the bottom right of the colour image.
+On our page with all up-to-date quartz colours, you can easily recognise Caesarstone’s materials by the four-digit number behind the colour name.